pavas23/Machine-Learning/README.md

-# BITS-F464

-3-1, Machine Learning course at BITS Pilani, Hyd Campus
+# Machine Learning

-This repo contains various assignments completed as a part of the coursework.
+The assignments from the Foundations of Data Science (CS-F320) and Machine Learning (BITS-F464) courses, both taken in 3-1 at BITS Pilani, Hyderabad Campus, are included in this repository.